-Monitoring Sheets and Examination Results

-Monitoring sheets are sent home three twice a year for each year group.
+Monitoring Sheets and Examination Results: Monitoring sheets are sent home twice a year for each year group.
 They provide a Current Attainment grade for each subject.

-The monitoring sheets also give grades for Attitude to Learning and Homework.
-The grades are Excellent, Good and Underperforming
+The monitoring sheets also give grades for Engagement with Learning and Quality of Work.
+The grades are 1/2/3 or 4.